Skip to content

 This will issue a single certificate with the shortest name ('${branch}.staging.com' for given example) for all specified domains (-d $domain).

-Lastly, we pass --non-interactive option so certbot won’t ask for any prompts.
+Since we’re automating everything, use --non-interactive won’t ask for any prompts.

 Configuring nginx .conf file for webroot plugin

-With webroot plugin certbot performs HTTP challenge for files placed in $webroot/.well-known/acme-challenge/, so we need a separate piece of code to allow thi (you’re reading about certificates that means you want to serve content via https that means you want to deny http requests right?).
+With webroot plugin certbot performs HTTP challenge for files placed in $webroot/.well-known/acme-challenge/, so we need a separate piece of code to allow access to those files.
+You can’t serve content via HTTPS without a certificate, so we need to allow access to challenges via HTTP.

 server {